AgainPsychoX/AquariumController/README.md

 + Saving/reading colour cycle presets from browser storage.
 + Refactor DS3231 library (lighter one, use full DS3231 instead pieces).
 + Use `mimetable.cpp` for MIME types?
 No. Not until ESP8266 core impl fixes 3-4 times copying.
 Also, `getContentType` is copying even more XD.
 + Standard Arduino/ESP core libraries are bad...
+I want to do better, but shitty foundations make it futile or too hard.

 	- Stream using int instead char?
 	- Lack or invalid comments.